Introduction

 • CPA – cost per action (involves conversions tracking; more details here)

-Since the campaign's rate is the price advertisers pay for their ads, it has a direct impact on the owner's revenue and profit.
-To keep rates under control we recommend that you set minimum rates.
+Since the campaign's rate is the price advertisers pay for their ads, it directly impacts the owner's revenue and profit.
+To keep rates under control, we recommend that you set minimum rates.

 Publisher options setup